-Nowadays, many organizations are beginning to build their own storage system networks to meet ever-lasting demands of data storage performance, such as Local Area Network (LAN) and Storage Area Network (SAN).
+Nowadays, many enterprises begin to build their own storage network systems like Local Area Network (LAN) and Storage Area Network (SAN) to meet ever-lasting demands of data storage performance.
 LAN is a group of computers and peripheral devices that share a common communications line or wireless link to a server within a distinct geographic area.
 SAN is a dedicated high-speed network or subnetwork that interconnects and presents shared pools of storage devices to multiple servers.
-In these two networks, there are two important components—LAN switch and SAN switch.
-What are they and how they differ from each other?
-Follow me, this article will give you answers.
+Although LAN switch and SAN switch both provide a data communication path, many differences can be learned when comparing LAN switch vs SAN switch.

 LAN switching is a form of packet switching in which the data packets are transferred from one computer to another over the LAN network.
 LAN switching technology is a vital part of the network design which helps to improve the overall efficiency of LAN and address the existing bandwidth issues.
-LAN switching includes mainly 4 types of switch: hardware-based Layer 2 switching, Layer 3 switching, Layer 4 switching, and Multi-Layer switching (MLS).
-All of these three layer switching (2, 3 and 4) are combined in MLS.
+LAN switching includes mainly 4 types: hardware-based Layer 2 switching, Layer 3 switching, Layer 4 switching, and Multi-Layer switching (MLS).
+All three types of layer switching (2, 3, and 4) are combined in MLS.

-First of all, the SAN is a specialized high-speed network of storage devices and switches connected to computer systems.
-It physically decouples storage and host to make it possible to move data between various storage devices, share data between multiple servers, and back up and restore data rapidly and efficiently.
+SAN switching is a specialized high-speed network of storage devices and switches connected to computer systems.
+It physically decouples storage and host to make it possible to transmit data between various storage devices, share data between multiple servers, and back up and restore data rapidly and efficiently.

-As for the SAN switch (also called Fiber Channel switch), it is a basic component of the SAN which is based on Ethernet protocol or Fiber Channel protocol.
-The SAN switch can allow administrators to set up path redundancy in the event of path failure from the host server to switch or from the storage array to switch.
+SAN switch (also called Fiber Channel switch), is a basic SAN component that is based on Ethernet protocol or Fiber Channel protocol.
+SAN switch can allow administrators to set up path redundancy in the event of path failure from the host server to switch or from the storage array to switch.
 SAN switch examines the data packet header, determines the origin and destination of computing devices, and sends the packet to the intended storage system.

-In general, the LAN switch uses standard copper and optical interface and runs on IP-based Ethernet.
+In general, LAN switch uses standard copper and optical interface and runs on IP-based Ethernet.
 The hardware-based Layer 2 LAN switch has the merits of high data transmission speed and low latency.
-It performances well in some features, like VoIP, QoS, bandwidth reporting.
+It performs well in some features, like VoIP, QoS, bandwidth reporting.
 The Layer 3 LAN switch offers similar functionality as a router.
-As for Layer 4 LAN switch, it is an enhanced version of Layer 3 LAN switch which provides the additional applications like Telnet and FTP.
-Besides that, the LAN switch can support multiple protocols containing TCP/IP, TCP/UDP, IPX and Apple Talk.
-In a word, the LAN switch is an enterprise/advanced switch with the advantages of simple deployment and inexpensive price for your network.
+As for the Layer 4 LAN switch, it is an enhanced version of the Layer 3 LAN switch which provides additional applications like Telnet and FTP.
+Besides, LAN switch can support multiple protocols containing TCP/IP, TCP/UDP, IPX, and Apple Talk.
+In a word, the LAN switch is an enterprise/advanced switch with the advantages of simple deployment and low cost for your network.

-A SAN switch is designed for a high-performance network with low latency and lossless data transmission.
+SAN switch is designed for a high-performance network with low latency and lossless data transmission.
 Also, it specifically designed to handle heavy transaction loads over high-performance Fiber Channel networks.
 Ideally, SAN switch is dedicated to storage traffic only, whether based on Ethernet or Fibre Channel technologies, and the switch is optimized for that specific purpose.

-FS S3900 series switches are advanced and high-performance Ethernet LAN switches.
-They support abundant L2/L2+ features, including LACP, STP/RSTP/MSTP, 802.1Q VLAN, port mirror, RSPAN, ERPS, DHCP snooping and so on.
-In addition, the FS S3900 series switches can run on the storage network via IP SAN (including IP SAN and FC SAN).
-Equipping with robust hardware and enhanced stackable functions make them ideal for campus, enterprise networks and data centers.
+FS S3910 series switches are advanced and high-performance Ethernet LAN switches.
+They support abundant Layer 2+ features, including LACP, STP/RSTP/MSTP, 802.1Q VLAN, port mirroring, RSPAN, ERPS, DHCP snooping, and so on.
+In addition, FS S3910 series switches can run on the storage network via IP SAN (including IP SAN and FC SAN).
+Equipping with robust hardware and enhanced stackable functions make them ideal for campus, enterprise networks, and data centers.

 |MAC Address Table||16K||16K||16K|

-In a word, both LAN switch and SAN switch can provide a communications path for data and storage movement.
-But the LAN switch is based on IP while the SAN switch is based on the fiber channel.
-When evaluating your LAN or SAN switch, you need to take the performance requirements, supporting protocols and interface speed into consideration.
-If you are still puzzled about choosing the suitable LAN switch or SAN switch, come to the FS.
-We offer a variety of solution for your switch with different rates at anytime you want.
+In a word, both LAN switch and SAN switch can provide a communications path for data and storage movement, however, LAN switch is based on IP Ethernet while SAN switch is based on Fiber Channel protocol.
+When evaluating your LAN or SAN switch, you need to take the performance requirements, supporting protocols, and interface speeds into consideration.
+If you are still puzzled about choosing the suitable LAN switch or SAN switch, come to FS at any time to access a variety of switching solutions for different applications.